-Surely, one item on your things to do list New York list is taking the Staten Island Ferry that travels the 5 miles between Staten Island and Manhattan.
-The trip takes 25 minutes and offers a beautiful view of NYC’s skyline and the Statue of Liberty.
-It is FREE–since 1997.
+Surely, one item on your list of things to do in New York City is taking the Staten Island Ferry that travels the 5 miles between Staten Island and Manhattan.
+The trip takes 25 minutes and offers a beautiful view of NYC’s skyline as well as the Statue of Liberty.
+Plus it’s FREE–since 1997.

-Times Square, located at the intersection of Broadway and Seventh Avenue, was formerly called Longacre Square.
+Times Square, located at the intersection of Broadway and Seventh Avenue, was formerly called Long Acre Square.
 It was renamed in 1904.
 There are many hotels near the theater district and midtown Manhattan.
 You’ll want to read several customer reviews to determine which hotel will suit your needs.
-You’ll find many items on your things to do New York list.
+Ask the concierge for advice or do some research and soon you’ll find many items on your things to do in New York list.

 It could take a little research to find the very best sights and create a schedule that will incorporate them all, but once you get to New York you will be glad you did.
 There is a great deal to do in this city, and a bit of organization will allow you to take full advantage of your time.

-The view of the town at the top of the building at night is simply breathtaking.
+The view of the city from the top of the building at night is simply breathtaking.
 The Empire of State Building stands out as an architectural accomplishment for a variety of reasons.
 It is 1453 ft and 8 9/16 inches from the bottom to the top part of the lightening rod, and there are 1860 stairs from street level to the 102 floor.
-Additionally, on a very clear day, you can see for up to 80 miles from the top of this structure, and the lights up there change color for holidays and special occasions.
+Additionally, on a very clear day, you can see for up to 80 miles from the top of this structure, and the lights even change color for holidays and special occasions.

-One of the most popular New York City attractions that everyone knows is the Statue of Liberty.
-The Statue was present to New York from France, and it required four months to assemble the 350 pieces when she showed up back in 1886.
+One of the most popular New York City attractions is the Statue of Liberty.
+The statue was present to New York from France, and it required four months to assemble the 350 pieces when she showed up back in 1886.